joshleaves/advent-rs/NOTES_2016.md

 ## Day 02: Bathroom Security

 I must admit: the biggest pleasure in learning a new language is when it compiles right on your first time.

+## Day 03:Squares With Three Sides

+Iterators can be a special kind of hell in Rust, especially when combined, and each type specializes itself further, but in the end, they work.